‘Tis the season for holiday gift lists.

-2. Lap Trays: In John Hockenberry’s book, Moving Violations, he tells a horrifying tale of a severe burn after setting a porcelain dish that was cool on the handles but scalding hot on the bottom, which he didn’t realize when he placed it on his lap.
+2. Lap Trays: In John Hockenberry’s book, Moving Violations, he tells a horrifying tale of a severe burn from a porcelain dish that was cool on the handles but scalding hot on the bottom — which he didn’t realize when he placed it on his lap.
 And how his grandfather, determined to never let this happen again, lovingly crafted a wooden cutting board/lap tray.
+Dont’ have time to make your own?
+Check out the Organize It Tray or Amazon.com’s bean bag lap trays.
+This one is good for cooking, cutting, and chopping.
 Price range $11-60.
-Check out the Organize It Tray.
-Amazon.com offers this bean bag lap tray and this one is good for cooking, cutting, and chopping.

 3. Summer and Winter Gloves: After 20 years of searching, I’ve found what I consider the perfect gloves for wheeling, made by Atlas Fit Gloves.
 Price Range: $5-$9.
 Atlas Fit 300 is a cotton/polyester glove with a puncture and tear resistant blue latex coating on the palm and fingers.
 They keep hands warm and dry when pushing through deep slush.
 For summer, Atlas Nitrile Touch Garden Glove has a breathable nylon liner and a tough waterproof nitrile coating that is flexible, ultra thin and lasts much longer than leather.
 Atlas gloves are available at most hardware stores and larger grocery stores as well as online retailers including Amazon.com